darayaswant/MemeApplication/README.md

       Cloud database (aws rds)
 Check out my project & post your Memes here - http://65.1.94.231/

-Assuming system has already java 15 version and maven installed.
-Run the commands in server_run.sh
+If your system is Ubuntu then Run the files install.sh,server_run.sh ans sleep.sh If your system is windows then make sure u have java 11 and maven installed and then run.